Statute Law Revision Act 1871: Passage

 The Statute Law Revision Bill had its first reading in the House of Lords on 6 July 1871, introduced by the Lord Chancellor, William Wood, 1st Baron Hatherley.
 The bill had its second reading in the House of Lords on 18 July 1871 and was committed to a committee of the whole house.
 In his speech introducing the bill, the Lord Chancellor, William Wood, 1st Baron Hatherley stated that the bill would repeal almost 1,100 acts and parts of acts, continuing the work of Richard Bethell, 1st Baron Westbury to publish a revised edition of the statutes.
 The committee met and reported without amendment on 20 July 1871.
 The bill had its third reading in the House of Lords on 21 July 1871.

 The bill had its first reading in the House of Commons on 24 July 1871.
 The bill had its second reading in the House of Commons on 27 July 1871, and was committed to a committee of the whole house, which met and reported on 16 August 1871, with amendments.
 The amended bill was considered and had its third reading in the House of Commons on 17 August 1871.
 The amended bill was considered and agreed to by the House of Lords on 18 August 1871.

 The bill was granted royal assent on 21 August 1871.

-Legacy
+Subsequent developments

 The act was intended, in particular, to facilitate the preparation of a revised edition of the statutes.

-The act was partly in force in Great Britain at the end of 2010.

-The Schedule to the act was repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1894 (57 & 58 Vict. c.
-56).
+The schedule to the act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1894 (57 & 58 Vict. c.
+54), which came into force on 25 August 1894.

-The enactments which were repealed (whether for the whole or any part of the United Kingdom) by the act were repealed so far as they extended to the Isle of Man on 25 July 1991.
+The enactments which were repealed (whether for the whole or any part of the United Kingdom) by the act were repealed so far as they extended to the Isle of Man by section 1(1) of, and schedule 1 to, the Statute Law Revision (Isle of Man) Act 1991, which came into force on 25 July 1991.

-The act was retained for the Republic of Ireland by section 2(2)(a) of, and Part 4 of Schedule 1 to, the Statute Law Revision Act 2007.
+The act was retained for the Republic of Ireland by section 2(2)(a) of, and part 4 of schedule 1 to, the Statute Law Revision Act 2007, which came into force on 8 May 2007.